Is It Irrational?

 In some cases we may need to simplify the fraction:

 Firstly: 16 = 2×2×2×2 = 24, and 90 = 2×3×3×5 = 2×32×5

 |So: (16/90)2||= [ (24)/(2×32×5) ]2|

 But one thing becomes obvious: every exponent is an even number!

-So we can see that when you square a rational number, the result will be made up of prime numbers whose exponents are all even numbers.
+So we can see that when we square a rational number, the result is made up of prime numbers whose exponents are all even numbers.

-When you square a rational number, each prime factor has an even exponent.
+When we square a rational number, each prime factor has an even exponent.